Phrygians: 8th to 7th centuries

 Assyrian sources from the 8th century BC speak of a king Mita of the Mushki, identified with king Midas of Phrygia.
 An Assyrian inscription records Mita as an ally of Sargon of Assyria in 709 BC.
 A distinctive Phrygian pottery called Polished Ware appears in the 8th century BC.
 The Phrygians founded a powerful kingdom, which lasted until the Lydian ascendancy (7th century BC).
-Under kings alternately named Gordias and Midas, the independent Phrygian kingdom of the 8th and 7th centuries BC maintained close trade contacts with her neighbours in the east and the Greeks in the west.
+Under kings alternately named Gordias and Midas, the independent Phrygian kingdom of the 8th and 7th centuries BC maintained close trade contacts with its neighbours in the east and the Greeks in the west.
 Phrygia seems to have been able to co-exist with whatever power was dominant in eastern Anatolia at the time.

 The invasion of Anatolia in the late 8th century BC to early 7th century BC by the Cimmerians was to prove fatal to independent Phrygia.
 Cimmerian pressure and attacks culminated in the suicide of its last king, Midas, according to legend.
 Gordium fell to the Cimmerians in 696 BC and was sacked and burnt, as reported much later by Herodotus.

-A series of digs have opened Gordium as one of Turkey's most revealing archeological sites.
+A series of digs has opened Gordium as one of Turkey's most revealing archeological sites.
 Excavations confirm a violent destruction of Gordion around 675 BC.
-A tomb of the Midas period, popularly identified as the "Tomb of Midas" revealed a wooden structure deeply buried under a vast tumulus, containing grave goods, a coffin, furniture, and food offerings (Archaeological Museum, Ankara).
-The Gordium site contains a considerable later building program, perhaps by Alyattes, the Lydian king, in the 6th century BC.
+A tomb of the Midas period, popularly identified as the "Tomb of Midas", revealed a wooden structure deeply buried under a vast tumulus, containing grave goods, a coffin, furniture, and food offerings (Archaeological Museum, Ankara).
+The Gordium site contains a considerably later building program, perhaps by Alyattes, the Lydian king, in the 6th century BC.

 Minor Phrygian kingdoms continued to exist after the end of the Phrygian empire, and the Phrygian art and culture continued to flourish.
-Cimmerian people stayed in Anatolia but do not appear to have created a kingdom of their own.
+Cimmerian people stayed in Anatolia, but did not appear to have created a kingdom of their own.
 The Lydians repulsed the Cimmerians in the 620s, and Phrygia was subsumed into a short-lived Lydian empire.
 The eastern part of the former Phrygian empire fell into the hands of the Medes in 585 BC.

 Croesus' Lydian Empire

 Under the proverbially rich King Croesus (reigned 560–546 BC), Phrygia remained part of the Lydian empire that extended east to the Halys River.
-There may be an echo of strife with Lydia and perhaps a veiled reference to royal hostages, in the legend of the twice-unlucky Adrastus, the son of a King Gordias with the queen, Eurynome.
+There may be an echo of strife with Lydia and perhaps a veiled reference to a royal hostage in the legend of the twice-unlucky Adrastus, the son of King Gordias with the queen, Eurynome.
 He accidentally killed his brother and exiled himself to Lydia, where King Croesus welcomed him.
 Once again, Adrastus accidentally killed Croesus' son and then committed suicide.

 Post-state history

 Lydian Croesus was conquered by Cyrus in 546 BC, and Phrygia passed under Persian dominion.
 After Darius became Persian Emperor in 521 BC, he remade the ancient trade route into the Persian "Royal Road" and instituted administrative reforms that included setting up satrapies (provinces).
-In the 5th century, Phrygia was made into two administrative provinces, that of Hellespontine Phrygia (or Lesser Phrygia), with its provincial capital established at Dascylium, and the province of Greater Phrygia.
+In the 5th century, Phrygia was made into two administrative provinces: that of Hellespontine Phrygia (or Lesser Phrygia), with its provincial capital established at Dascylium, and the province of Greater Phrygia.